 All your food and garden waste is taken to an in-vessel composting facility in the UK.
 What’s that?
 It’s basically one huge compost that can break down everything in just six weeks.
 The compost is then used in the UK as a soil improver.

-If you’d like to learn more about where your recycling goes, just follow the link here.
+If you’d like to learn more about where your Tameside recycling goes, check out their site.